Djtpj/Ridge/README.md

 Reading your configs essentially updates the values from the JSON.

 The ConfigManager will only grab values and data based off of the keys defined via adding.
+Think of the ConfigManager kind of like a template, and an instance of that template in one.
+The template part is used for reading, and the instance is used for writing and management

 Here is an example of reading
 ```java